I Rebuilt My Company Site From My Phone (At the Gym)

 I wrote this blog post from my phone at the gym.
 Between sets.
-That's the most direct way I can explain what AI agent tools actually enable right now.

 To be clear: this was an experiment.
 I wanted to see how far I could push remote AI tooling on our own site.
 Client work and production systems get a more structured process with testing environments and approvals.

-What Dispatch Is
+What Claude Dispatch Is

 Dispatch is Anthropic's remote agent tool built on Claude.
 You give it instructions from a browser or your phone, and it handles execution: reading files, writing code, running terminal commands, making AWS API calls, deploying builds.
 No IDE, no SSH session, no local environment.

 Most of it went smoothly.
 A few things took multiple rounds.
-The CTA modal debugging wasn't obvious at first.
+The contact form modal debugging wasn't obvious at first.
 The root cause, a missing env variable in the static build, took a couple of attempts to surface.
 There was also a syntax error in a data file from a misplaced bracket.
 Claude caught it when the build failed and fixed it, but it was still an extra round-trip.
 The work moves fast, but it's not frictionless.

-The Home Setup
+The Custom Built Setup

 I also run a different setup for projects I'm actively developing locally.
 It's more DIY, requires more maintenance, and gives me something Dispatch doesn't: real-time streaming of everything Claude is doing.